 - When cooking a bundt cake, NEVER bake strictly by a time measurement!

-[This photo shows the knife still hasn't come out clean even though cooked the length of time the recipe suggested.]
+This photo shows the knife still hasn’t come out clean even though the cake had cooked the length of time the recipe suggested.

 - Using a flexible or rubber type spatula loosen the outside edges of the cake all around its circumference pushing the flexible spatula underneath the whole to the bottom of the cake (inserting the spatula as far as it will go deep into the edge of the pan).